shirriff/ibm-system-360-50-simulator/README.md

 Directory structure:

-js: The code, in TypeScript.
+js: The main code, in TypeScript.

-model50:

 ocr: Code used for OCR on the [microcode listings](http://www.bitsavers.org/pdf/ibm/360/fe/2050/).